duykhoa/duykhoa.github.io/_posts/2017-05-21-make-it-a-habbit.md

 blog.
 It was tough to make this decision.

 Now I have a new blog using Github page, Jekyll plugin.
-There is no excuse about not writing blog post because there is a bug.
-There will be some bugs, but the cost of maintenance the site is much less than.
+There is no excuse not writing blog post because there is a bug.
+There're still bugs, but the cost of maintenance the site is much less than.

 I think writing content is more valuable than maintain it.